Neil1355/FocusSight-AI/README.md

 | Webcam | Any USB or built-in webcam |
 | OpenCV | `opencv-python==4.13` (installed from `requirements.txt`) |

+Optional: if you install a compatible `mediapipe` build, FocusSight AI will automatically use landmark-based face/eye confidence scoring when available and fall back to the OpenCV cascade pipeline otherwise.

 No GPU required.
 No cloud account required.
 No data leaves your machine.

 ---